RouteKG: A knowledge graph-based framework for route prediction on road networks: Introduction

 As a type of spatial network, road networks consist of a set of spatial entities ({\em e.g.}, intersections, links, etc.) organized in a way to facilitate traffic flows in a mostly 2-dimensional space.
 The relationships between these entities can be described by a set of spatial factors such as direction, distance, and connectivity.
 For example, one of the important spatial factors to consider in routing problems is the direction of travel ({\em i.e.}, goal direction).
-It has been widely recognized in the navigation and cognitive psychology literature that humans utilize directional cues to navigate their environment \citep{etienne2004path,chrastil2015active}.
-Existing short-term route prediction models, however, often ignore the directional factor or incorporate it as a side feature, thus possibly leading to sub-optimal model performance.
-These limitations highlight the need for a more spatially explicit model to learn and incorporate these spatial relations throughout road networks.
+It has been widely recognized in the navigation and cognitive psychology literature that humans utilize directional cues to navigate their environment \cite{etienne2004path,chrastil2015active}.
+Existing short-term route prediction models, however, often neglect the spatial structural information of road networks and human-intended moving directions, thus possibly leading to sub-optimal model performance.
+These limitations highlight the need for a more spatially explicit model to incorporate such spatial relationships that influence human routing behavior.